-In turbulent times ithere is a clear need for “white space” – that is, quality time for reflection with a trusted neutral person.
+In turbulent times there is a clear need for “white space” – that is, quality time for reflection with a trusted neutral person.
+Greg McCann explains more.

 Even before COVID-19 rocked our world, family enterprise leaders have had the challenge of navigating today’s rapid pace of change, global interdependence and complexity.
 They’ve also had to adjust to the fact that the average family enterprise now consists not of one but of five or more businesses.